CTI-PROFILE-IND · DATA: 2024 · UPDATED: Q2 2026

 India's Make in India manufacturing push explicitly favours domestic and foreign direct investment over imports; Canadian manufactured goods face high tariffs and competition from US, EU, and Japanese companies with preferential diplomatic relationships and no bilateral diplomatic dispute to navigate.

-India's technology sector generates massive demand for Canadian software, fintech, and AI tools — and Indian IT firms provide critical services to Canadian companies; the tech relationship is bilateral and private-sector-driven, continuing through diplomatic disruption with less government dependency than other sectors.
+India's technology sector generates massive demand for Canadian software, fintech, and AI tools; Indian IT firms provide critical services to Canadian companies; the tech relationship is bilateral and private-sector-driven, continuing through diplomatic disruption with less government dependency than other sectors.

 07